 This is Cappadocia, one of the most famous places to visit in Turkey.

-We were quite unprepared by how beautiful and intriguing we would find Cappadocia.
-Conjuring images of an exotic past as if from the pages of a fairy tale and curiously blending the natural landscape and the architecture of modern living.
+We were quite unprepared for how beautiful and intriguing we would find Cappadocia.
+Conjuring images of an exotic past as if from the pages of a fairy tale and curiously blending the natural landscape and modern living architecture.

 Heading off early, our first stop was a hike through Rose Valley, so named for the rose hues of the cliff faces.
 There is a feeling of quiet calm as you descend down into the valley.
 Here is a place filled with fairy chimney formations, pigeon houses carved impossibly high into the cliff faces and churches carved into stone.
 So ancient, erosion has made the doorways now too high to enter.

 If you enjoy hiking, Cappadocia offers great hikes for all levels.

 The landscape continued to amaze us with impromptu villages appearing along the way.
 We stop for tea in the small village of Çavuşin, another example of ancient civilisations long gone but villages repurposed for modern living.

 If you believe Cappadocia has shown you her finest, most whimsical landscapes, think again.
 We head to Pasabag, also known as Monks Valley.
 Here you will find some of the finest examples of Fairy Chimneys.

 Monks Valley is so named for the hermetic monks who sheltered here, carving rooms as high as 10 meters into the rock formations.
 These were the disciples of St Simeon, who, rumoured to have performed miracles, sheltered in the highest reaches of the chimneys to escape the attention, only coming down to receive food and water from his disciples.
 He is said to have begun living at the top of a 2 meter column, eventually moving to 15 meter high digs to maintain his sanctuary.